James 1:21 Commentary

 All - The adjective is not present in the Greek but is assumed from the previous use of pas.

-Remains of wickedness - The word "remains" sounds like a verb but it is not.
+Remains (perisseia) of wickedness (kakia) - The word "remains" sounds like a verb but it is not.
 The KJV is more literal rendering it "Superfluity of naughtiness".
 Young's Literal is even more graphic - "superabundance of evil".
 The idea is that of wickedness present in abundance and thus abounding wickedness - what a horrible picture James paints, especially since he is speaking to new creations in Christ ("the first fruits among His creatures")!

 That remains (4050)(perisseia from perissós = over and above) is a noun which means abundance/superabundance, overabundance, excess, superfluity, overflow, surplus.
 Perisseia is that which is over and above, something that is beyond the ordinary or that which is an exceeding measure or greater than expected amount.
 In Ecclesiastes (see examples below), perisseia conveys the sense of gain or profit.
+Perisseia gives a vivid picture of wickedness which is abounding or abundant.
+In context James speaks of the vast quantity or abundance of evil that must be removed.
+Perisseia is used in striking contrast in the NT with two of the uses describing an abundance of grace and an abundance of joy and here in James an abundance of wickedness.

 Here are the 4 uses of perisseia in the NT -

-Romans 5:17 (note) For if by the transgression of the one, death reigned through the one, much more those who receive the abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.
+Romans 5:17 (+) For if by the transgression of the one, death reigned through the one, much more those who receive the abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.

 2 Corinthians 8:2 that in a great ordeal of affliction their abundance of joy and their deep poverty overflowed in the wealth of their liberality (or generosity = haplotes - an openness and sincerity in sharing with others).